huggingface/optimum-habana/examples/text-generation/README.md

 --trim_logits
 ```

 To run Falcon-7B on Gaudi2 with all optimizations enabled, use the following command.
-Please note that the option --no_hash_with_views were added to disable the hash_with_views feature in HPU graphs:
+Please note that the option --skip_hash_with_views were added to disable the hash_with_views feature in HPU graphs:
 ```bash
 python run_generation.py \
  --model_name_or_path tiiuae/falcon-7b \